svjson/scoot/scoot.el/README.md

 ASCII-style table.
 This mode provides keybindings for quickly adding or removing WHERE-clause conditions based on the values in the table.

+The mode is designed to streamline query adjustments, allowing rapid iteration and refinement without leaving the result view.

+### Refining your query

+The query backing the result set is fully editable.
+Modify the query as needed and re-execute it with `C-c C-c`.

 ### Interacting with Results

 In Result Mode, the table is interactive.
 You can navigate the cells using the